CloudReactor/cloudreactor-python-lambda-quickstart/README.md

 Alternatively, you can populate the secrets manually in the AWS Console.
-The name of the secret should be `staging/cloudreactor-python-lambda-quickstart/secrets.json` where `staging` should be replaced with the Run Environment name.
+The name of the secret should be `staging/cloudreactor-python-lambda-quickstart/secrets.json` where `staging` should be replaced with the stage name.